 Though the actual installation is not painful, a local anesthesia may still be used during the initial preparation of the mouth.
 Nevertheless, if there is a great deal of pain after the procedure, it’s advisable to go back in so you could get a prescription of over-the-counter medication.
 Remember, you may have some slight sensitivity that would last for a couple of days.
 This is because of the trimmed enamel layer.
 Sometimes, there may be some discomfort while eating hot or cold foods.

 But once they are fully installed, aftercare is no longer required.
 Just remember to properly brush at least 3x a day, floss and rinse, and use mouthwash every now and then.
 Also, do avoid eating hard foods during the first week after the application since they may get cracked or chipped.
 Keep in mind that broken or chipped veneers are unrepairable.

 Cost and Pricing

 If you compare them to braces, the former is much cheaper.
 However, if you compare it to simple cosmetic solutions like resin bonding, then Veneers are more expensive.
 Overall, veneers offer an excellent solution to some of the most typical cosmetic problems.

-If you’re thinking of getting them our expert dentists will explain all of the options available to you and give you an estimate of how much you will be spending before making your final decision.
+If you’re thinking of getting them our experts will explain all of the options available to you and give you an estimate of how much you will be spending before making your final decision.

 We would be delighted to help our patients have those lovely, pearly-white teeth that they can be proud of.
 We’ll provide you with excellent customer service and experience.
-Our clinic is located in Frisco, TX, just minutes from The Colony and Prosper in the greater DFW metro.
+Our clinic is located in Frisco, TX, just minutes from The Colony and Prosper.
 Don’t hesitate to give us a call, send us an email or visit our clinic for any questions or concerns that you may have.

 Dr. George’s Dental Affiliations